ChaitanyaRangu/Video2Text/README.md

 # Video2Text
-Taking Video as input and converts it into text
+Taking Video as input and converts it into Text

 # To run the FrontEnd project
 # cd video-audio-recorder